EricYShao/template/6-Data Structures.md

     clear();
   };

-  LiChaoTree(vector<ll> pts_, bool min_){ // This constructor will build LCT on the set of points you pass.
+  LiChaoTree(vll pts_, bool min_){ // This constructor will build LCT on the set of points you pass.
 The points may be in any order and contain duplicates.
     pts = pts_, minimum = min_;
     sort(all(pts));
     pts.erase(unique(all(pts)), pts.end());